 I updated my solar system renders.
 They now use perspective projection, and are uploaded to Wikipedia in WebP format instead of GIF.
-MediaWiki and some Web browsers aren’t fully compatible with the WebP format yet, however.
+The MediaWiki thumbnail generator and some Web browsers don’t fully understand the WebP format yet, however.

 I have spent the last few weeks moving most of my geometry activities from this site to the online collection at the GeoGebra website.
 I plan to do the same for my LDraw models, either at Brickshelf, MOCpages or Rebrickable.
 I’ve also written a new tutorial for the POV-Ray wiki, and created a new solar system scene for the POV-Ray Object Collection and Wikipedia.

 I have been busy creating illustrations for Wikipedia.
 They can be seen on my user page at Wikimedia Commons.
 Most of them involve the spherical or elliptical coordinate systems somehow.

 I also created a series of sectional drawings comparing the internal geometries of the various “Color Spheres” of (from left to right) Johannes Itten, Albert H. Munsell, and Philipp Otto Runge; as well as a fourth sphere created for comparison based on the spherical coordinate system.
 It is amazing how many ways there are to draw a sphere!

 And I updated a couple of existing images that show how the color-making attribute saturation can be determined from the chroma and value parameters of the Munsell Color System.
 (Though this definition of saturation is a bit different than the one used in the HSL color space I am accustomed to.)